pharmavillage/documentation/content/commands/zrange/index.md

 If `<start>` is greater than either the end index of the sorted set or `<stop>`, an empty list is returned.

-If `<stop>` is greater than the end index of the sorted set, Redis will use the last element of the sorted set.
+If `<stop>` is greater than the end index of the sorted set, Pharmavillage will use the last element of the sorted set.

 ## Score ranges